defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

   - *Temp params are saved in a map, so recursive funcs share the same temp param.
 That is to say, temp params of a func is not separated as `C/C++` if you call it recurisively, use normal param to pass temp values in this case*
   - *all temp params of current func will be erased after func return (`On Func` event finish) if it's recursive index is 1*

+  - Set Func's Temp Param (value)
-  - Set Func's Temp Param
+  - Set Func's Temp Param (string)
     - *use this to change or set parent func's temp param in it's child*
     - *Althougth you can set a never called func's temp param, but actually I do not recommend this*

+  - Set Current Func's Temp Param (value)
-  - Set Current Func's Temp Param
+  - Set Current Func's Temp Param (string)
     - *like the action above but only effect the current func(recommended)*

 - Return Value
   - *Please use this inside a func event to avoid unexpected behaviour*
   - *Note : ret values will be erased on next function call*

-  - Set Current Func's Return
+  - Set Current Func's All Return
     - *Clear return vector and set return use the same syntax of `Call Func` param*

+  - Set Current Func's Return (value)
-  - Set Current Func's Return Value
+  - Set Current Func's Return (string)
     - *Clear return vector and set a return value*

+  - Push Current Func's Return (value)
-  - Push Current Func's Return Value
+  - Push Current Func's Return (string)
     - *Add a return value to current function*
     - *if function is called by expression, expression will only return the first return value you pushed by this action*
     - *use action `Call Func` above to return multiple values*